ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-home.md

 has_toc: false
 ---

-# How do I use Python to run SQL queries on FeatureBase?
+# How do I use Python to run FeatureBase SQL queries?

 {% include /python-lib/python-lib-classes-summary.md %}